RicardoAReyes/2019-tla-lem/README.md

 ### Resolver 📚
 This is the only service subscribed to `resolve-pending`.

-This will check if the statements `object.id` is relevant to something in the enclave's Experience Index.
+This will check if the statement's `object.id` is relevant to something in the enclave's Experience Index.

 ### Scheduler 📅
 Reads from `resolved-xapi`.